 Sombori and Labengki are remote islands, so the process of getting there takes a bit of effort.

-From Kendari, the next step is a boat journey to Labengki that will take about 1 hour by speedboat, or 2.5 hours by wooden boat.
+From Kendari city, the next step is driving to the harbor, and then a boat journey to Labengki that will take about 1 hour by speedboat, or 3 hours by wooden boat.

-Sombori island is a further 2 hours north of Labengki, so it’s not hard to visit on a day trip from there.
+Sombori island is another 2 hours further north of Labengki, so it’s not hard to visit on a day trip from there.
 We did two day trips to Sombori during our stay.

 The most popular way to visit Sombori and Labengki is with a package tour that includes your food, lodging, and boat.
 You can try to arrange these separately, but the price won’t really change.

-The standard format is a 3D2N or 4D3N tour, and that’s a little rushed IMO, but it’s enough time to see some of the top highlights of Sombori/Labengki.
+The standard format is a 3D2N or 4D3N tour, and that’s a little rushed in my opinion, but it’s enough time to see some of the top highlights of Sombori/Labengki.
 As a solo traveler, you can do the 4D3N private tour for as low as 4.5 million Rupiah ($300 USD) if you stay in a very basic homestay.

-We paid 15 million Rupiah ($1,000 USD) to upgrade to a 7 day package that included Kendari airport transfers, the boat journey from Kendari to Labengki, unlimited private boat touring around the islands, 6 nights in the Labengki Beach Huts, and all our meals.
+We paid 15 million Rupiah ($1,000 USD) to upgrade to a 7 day package that included Kendari airport transfers, the boat journey from Kendari to Labengki, 6 nights in the Labengki Beach Huts, unlimited private boat touring around the islands, and all of our meals for two people.
+Keep in mind these were corona prices from 2020 when there were no tourists in Indonesia, so during normal times the prices will be a bit higher.

-These prices are pretty high for Indonesia, but most of the cost is for the private boat charter.
+These prices are pretty high for Indonesia, but most of the cost is for the private boat charter and petrol.
 There’s very little wiggle room because it’s such a remote area and hard to bring supplies of any kind.
 My wife is Indonesian and she tried negotiating.
+A deposit is also required since they have to buy the food and fuel before you go.

-With that said, the final price depends on how long you stay, what type of boat you use (speedboat vs wooden motor boat), and where you stay (homestay, beach huts, or resort).
-If you join an open trip (shared trip) those are also cheaper.
+With that said, the final price depends on how long you stay, what type of boat you use (wooden motor boat vs speedboat), and where you stay (homestay, beach huts, or resort).
+If you join an open trip (shared trip) those are also cheaper, but may still be hard to find.

 Best Sombori & Labengki Tour